LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/integrations.md

     Select the **Next Action** dropdown, and click **+ Custom Rule** within it.
 In the Add Next Action Rule window, name the rule "Order number".
 Then click **+ Condition**.
 For the condition, select "Regular Expression" from the list of match types, and add the following regular expression (regex) to match the order number format (a letter followed by six digits): `^\w\d{6}$`.

+    {: .important}
-    **Note**: This mock API will successfully return order data for accounts A001001, A001010 and A001002.
+    This mock API will successfully return order data for accounts A001001, A001010 and A001002.

     Next, capture the user’s order number as a variable: Click **+ Add Variable**.
 Name the variable `orderNumber`, enter `{$userMessage}` for its value, and click **Save**.